 Report a change in circumstances

 There is no discount on properties that are unoccupied and substantially unfurnished.

 When properties have been unoccupied and substantially unfurnished for 2 years then a 50% premium will be payable on top of the full charge.
 This means that a 150% charge will be payable.
 However, the 50% premium should not be charged on any property that:

 » would be the sole or main residence of service personnel who are posted away from home; or

 » is an annex to a property that is being used as part of the main residence of the main dwelling.

 If your property falls into either of these categories, please contact us so that we can cancel any premium that you have been charged.

 You can also find more information and advice on how to bring your empty property back into use on the empty residential properties page.

-There is no definition of 'substantially furnished' or ‘substantially unfurnished’ within council tax legislation therefore each council has its own criteria regarding what is acceptable.
+There is no definition of 'substantially furnished’ within council tax legislation therefore each council has its own criteria regarding what is acceptable.
 We have taken it to mean there is sufficient furniture in the property for occupation.
 We would expect the property to have:

 If you think that you or your property should not be subject to a council tax charge, you may appeal to the council tax office.
 Please contact us.